 What can these toxicities cause?

-If you were to eliminate just one product such as applying aluminum based antiperspirant under your arms, near your lymph nodes and breast tissue for 30-40 years, how much are you decreasing your risk of breast cancer?
+If you were to eliminate just one product, such as applying aluminum-based antiperspirant under your arms, near your lymph nodes and breast tissue for 30-40 years, how much would you decrease your risk of breast cancer?

 LET’S CHAT about your health goals and to help clean up your products!